UtrechtUniversity/yoda/docs/design/metadata/index.md

 Each schema has a globally unique identifier (URL) that is based on its name.
 For example, the *default-2 schema* is identified as `https://yoda.uu.nl/schemas/default-2/metadata.json`.

-For more information, see [ADR schema identifiers](adr-schema-identifiers.md)
+For more information, see [Architectural decision record schema identifier format](adr-schema-identifiers.md)

 ## Exporting of metadata during publication